azat-co/practicalnode/chapter4/chapter4.md

 ## Interpolation

-Interpolation in Pug is achieved via `#{name}`.
-For example, to output `title` in a paragraph, do the following:
+Interpolation is mixing of strings and dynamic values from variables.
+That's another word which will make you look 5 IQ points smarter.
+You are welcome.
+In Pug interpolation is achieved via the syntax with curly braces and a hashtag: `#{name}` where `name` is the name of a variable.
+For example, to output `title` in a paragraph, simply use `#{title}` *in the text* as in the following code:

 ```pug
 - var title = "React Quickly: Painless web apps with React, JSX, Redux, and GraphQL"
 p Read the #{title} in PDF, MOBI and EPUB
 ```

-The interpolation is processed at template compilation; therefore, don't use it in executable JavaScript (`-`).:
+The interpolation is processed at the template compilation.
+Therefore, don't use interpolation in executable JavaScript, i.e., JS with `-`.
+For the `-` JS, use standard ES6 string interpolation with `${name}`.

 ## Case

+Case allows to avoid a chain of if/else condition.
 Here&#39;s an example of the `case` statement in Pug:

 ```pug
 - var coins = Math.round(Math.random()*10)